Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 This hierarchical structure, combined with **context-before-complexity** ordering and **annotation clarity**, maximizes LLM effectiveness for technical exploitation challenges.

 ## Technique 2: Source Code Annotation Systems
+*Implements: Concise Yet Comprehensive*

 ### The [n]: Line Number Format

 We developed a specific format for delivering source code that consistently works across different LLMs.
-Inspired by RustAssistant, we use `[n]:` formatting where brackets and colons distinguish line numbers from code literals:
+Inspired by [RustAssistant](https://www.microsoft.com/en-us/research/publication/rustassistant-using-llms-to-fix-compilation-errors-in-rust-code/) by Microsoft, we use `[n]:` formatting where brackets and colons distinguish line numbers from code literals:

 ```xml
 <SOURCE_CODE_INFO>